xResto/driving-school/README.md

 # About The Project

 The main goal of the project was to present the offerings of the driving school in a simple and appealing manner.
 The website also features a photo gallery and guidance on starting a course.
 Additionally, it facilitates communication with school through a contact form.
-The technologies used include Next.js, TypeScript, Tailwind CSS, Framer Motion, Resend
+The technologies used include Next.js, TypeScript, Tailwind CSS, Framer Motion, Resend.

 ## Getting Started